Hike or run an 8.5-mile two-trail adventure through two popular Chattahoochee River parks near Atlanta, Cochran Shoals and Sope Creek.

-Sope Creek and Cochran Shoals are two of the most popular Chattahoochee River trails near Atlanta, visited by hundreds of runners, walkers, hikers and bikers on fair-weather weekends.
+Sope Creek and Cochran Shoals are two of the most popular Chattahoochee River trails near Atlanta.
+Both parks are fully deserving of their popularity, hosting extensive trail networks that explore a wide variety of scenic terrain on the banks of Atlanta’s beloved river and National Recreation Area.
 This hike visits both parks, grabbing some solitude and elevation on a lesser-traveled connecting trail that spans Cochran Shoals’ level running trails and Sope Creek’s rugged hiking trails.

 Cochran Shoals to Sope Creek: the hike

-The hike departs Cochran Shoals’ Interstate North Parkway trailhead (view maps and driving directions), hiking northbound on a groomed trail flanking the wide-flowing Chattahoochee River.
-The trail is nearly level – a major factor in its popularity among runners, along with its well-signed mileage markers and popular 5k length.
+The adventure begins at the Cochran Shoals Interstate North Parkway trailhead (view maps and driving directions), hiking northbound on a wide gravel trail flanking the wide-flowing Chattahoochee River.
+The trail runs nearly level, lending to its popularity among runners, and catches nearly continuous views of the rocky-bedded river shoals.

 The trail passes an intersection at .6 miles, continuing its northeast trek along the Chattahoochee River.
 Just after looping southwest and passing a parking area at 1.6 miles, this hike departs the Cochran Shoals Trail via a dirt path on trail right, quickly gaining elevation as it dives northwest into the forest and crossing a mountain biking trail.
 The trail climbs a relatively steep incline, gaining over 150 feet elevation in the next quarter mile before reaching a small, secluded cemetery as it crests elevation.

-Departing the stacked-stone ruins on the banks of the boulder-filled Sope Creek, the trail ascends elevation near Paper Mill Road and approaches the Sope Creek trailhead and parking area.
-The hike follows signed intersections toward Sibley Pond, reaching the pond’s banks at just over 4.5 miles.
+Departing the stacked-stone ruins and the banks of the boulder-filled Sope Creek, the trail ascends to the Sope Creek trailhead and parking area.
+The hike follows signed intersections to Sibley Pond, reaching the pond’s banks at just over 4.5 miles.

-The Cochran Shoals Trail arcs southeast, passing through a grassy, amphibian-filled wetland at 7.7 miles before returning to the banks of the Chattahoochee River.
-The hike turns right at the Chattahoochee, retracing its outbound steps on the wide, graveled, groomed Cochran Shoals Trail and hiking south toward the Cochran Shoals trailhead.
-The trail reaches the Cochran Shoals southern parking area at 8.5 miles, completing the hike.
+The trail arcs to the southeast, passing through a grassy, amphibian-filled wetland at 7.7 miles before returning to the banks of the Chattahoochee River.
+The hike turns right after reaching the river, retracing its outbound steps on the wide, gravel Cochran Shoals Trail southbound.
+The trail reaches the Cochran Shoals trailhead at 8.5 miles, completing the adventure.

-The Cochran Shoals to Sope Creek Trail is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River north of Atlanta.
-Check out our full collection of Chattahoochee River hiking, walking and running trails.
+This route is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River in metro Atlanta.
+Find another great adventure on the ‘Hooch with our guide to our favorite Chattahoochee River hiking, walking and running trails.